HarmanPreet-Singh-XYT/NoteTodo_MERN/README.md

-The App is Under-Development,Following Version Is Not the Main Release.
 # To-Do Joint App

 ![Notes-Todo](/public/favicon.png)

 ## Description

-The To-Do Joint App is a versatile task and note-taking web application built with HTML, CSS, and React.
+The To-Do and Notes Joint App is a versatile task and note-taking web application built with HTML, CSS, and React.
 It's designed to help users organize their tasks, notes, and documents efficiently while offering a collaborative messaging feature.

 ## Demo